roblaing/swipl-webapp-howto/README.md

 This little exercise involves guiding users to the correct page.
 Initially the home page will redirect to /login if the user is not logged in, and the login page needs a link to a /signup page for new users who haven't yet registered.
 The home page has a link to /logout which deletes the cookie, done entirely as a [static file](https://github.com/roblaing/swipl-webapp-howto/blob/master/unit4/logout.html), and then redirects to /login.

-For the sake of learning, I've prevented users from logging in as someone else before logging out, or registering for new accounts while logged into an existing account.
+For the sake of learning, I've prevented users from logging on as someone else before logging out, or registering for new accounts while logged into an existing account.
 That's probably not really necessary, but it did affirm my view that a logical programming language is a good choice for web development because making these rules came very naturally.

 ## Unit 5